 I sat at my laptop this morning, tapping my fingers relentlessly on the keyboard, without actually pressing a single key.
 There was too much coffee in my system and not enough food.

 Oh, and I work in the single most unproductive office ever, complete with a puppy that runs around, a writing client that always misses our meetings, and fifty screaming teenagers camping right outside the building.

-Needless to say, there are days I really just can’t write, but I have to.
-So, I’ve developed a few hacks of how to do it when I just can’t.
+Needless to say, there are days I really just can't write.
+But I have to—it's not a choice.
+So, I've developed a few hacks of how to do it when I just can't.

 1. Create Goals